 long nose pliers - the least troublesome small bones in this fish.

-the front to help expose the tiny spines you'll feel sticking up along the
+at the front to help expose the tiny spines you'll feel sticking up along

-centerline for the first couple of inches.
-Pull them out (forward) with long
+the centerline for the first couple of inches.
+Pull them out (straight

-and you will feel spine ends.
-Pull those spines out with long nose pliers.
+off and you will feel spine ends.
+Pull those spines out with long nose

-- Method #1 - Now you are ready to remove all those spines.
-This
+- Method #1 - Now you are ready to remove all those embedded

-is the method I have the best success with and it leaves a pretty good
+spines.
+This is the method I have the best success with and it leaves a

-- Looking at your fish halves you'll notice a faint line in the flesh
+- Looking at your fish halves you'll notice a faint seam in the flesh

 about 1/3 in from the top edge.
-Gently open this line with your fingers
+Gently open this seam with your fingers

 or filleting knife, prying apart rather than cutting.
 Be careful not to